ColeCollector/Hiking_Simulator/README.md

 extra additions
-ui with backpack options:decide what to include in your pack being too heavy makes it hard to jump and makes moving foot slower heat bar to measure health. problems if too hot or too cold(heat exhaustion, hypothermia) foot wetness can lead to mlre blisters and an increase in pain/discomfort thirst bar that can lead to dehydration. need to decontaminate water if in creek. if you do not you have a chance of getting sick if you get water too often you can develop dehydration because you need to wait to decontaminate.
+ui with backpack options:decide what to include in your pack being too heavy makes it hard to jump and makes moving foot slower foot wetness can lead to mlre blisters and an increase in pain/discomfort

+heat bar to measure health. problems if too hot or too cold(heat exhaustion, hypothermia) thirst bar that can lead to dehydration. need to decontaminate water if in creek. if you do not you have a chance of getting sick

+Alternative: instead of thirst bar, I suggest a stamina bar,

+if you get water too often you can develop dehydration because you need to wait to decontaminate.

 =====================